tabbytoney/ReactNativeCampsite/README.md

 # ReactNativeCampsite

-Built during bootcamp course on React Native
+An app for campsites built with React Native as part of bootcamp coursework.

 ##To run:
 1. npm i